clayzermk1/node-marshal/README.md

 ## Notes

-From what I can tell, positive integers are unsigned and negative integers are signed.
+From what I can tell, positive integers in Ruby Marshal are unsigned and negative integers are signed.
 Thus, positive integers have twice the range as negative integers.